garrandall/popular-music-data/tracks/mr-loverman-shabba-ranks.md

 Champion lover, no ease up tonight
 Mr Loverman, put your loving where your mouth is

-But is a loving me want i know loving me want to get You never's experienced this a love yet
+But is a loving me want I know loving me want to get You never's experienced this a love yet
 For Mr Lover make you work up a sweat
 And ina a dis a loving nah go live and fret